-Aston Martin rights issue | AMTE Power CFO quits – Daily Business
+Aston Martin unveils £576m rights issue – Daily Business

 7am: AMTE Power confirms CFO departure

-Scottish battery producer AMTE Power has confirmed that James Hobson, chief financial officer, is leaving to take up a similar post at Clean Power Hydrogen.
+Scottish battery producer AMTE Power is seeking its third CFO in a year after confirming that James Hobson is leaving to take up a similar post at Clean Power Hydrogen.
+Full story here

-Mr Hobson’s likely departure was flagged last month and he becomes the second CFO to leave the company in just over a year.
-He will leave the Thurso-based firm no later than the 30 November and, in the meantime, will continue to play a full and active role in the business.
-The search for a successor has begun.

 Global markets